RouninMedia/setsumei/function.md

  */
 ```

-## JavaScript Example of Function Signature
+## JavaScript Example of Function Signature:

 ```
 /**